nhsconnect/gpconnect/pages/appointments/appointments_design.md

 Neither the Spine Secure Proxy, nor the GP Connect provider will expose such federation configuration or expose any aggregated view of appointments for a federation.

 Please refer to the [glossary](overview_glossary.html) for a definition of a federation in this context.

+## Branch surgeries

+Please see [Branch surgeries](development_branch_surgeries.html) for more information GP Connect handling of branch surgeries, and implications for appointment booking.